meteor/meteor/README.md

 ```

 ### Errors
-1. "`Not migrating, control is locked meteor migration`"
+1. `Not migrating, control is locked`
-   - There is an object acting as a lock in the "migrations" collection
-    `{ "_id" : "control", "locked" : false, "version" : 1 }`
+  - Migrations set a lock when they are migrating, to prevent multiple instances to prevent multiple instances of your clustered app from running migrations simultaneously.
+If you migrations throw an exception, you will need to manually remove the lock (and ensure your db is still consistent) before re-running the migration.
+Update the migrations collection like this:

 ``` sh
 meteor mongo